2025 MLB Teams Ranked By Age Oldest To Youngest

 Of the top 10 oldest teams in the majors, 8 rank in the top 10 in team payroll.
 The two outliers—the Red Sox and Chicago Cubs—rank 11th and 12th, respectively, in the 2025 payroll.

-Of the top 10 youngest teams in the majors, 8 rank in the bottom 10 in payroll.
-The two outliers—the Tigers and Twins—rank 17th and 18th, respectively, in the 2025 payroll.
+Of the top 10 youngest teams in the majors, 7 rank in the bottom 10 in payroll.
+The three outliers—the Tigers, Twins, and Cardinals —rank 17th, 18th, and 19th, respectively, in the 2025 payroll.

 MLB’s official Opening Day this year is Thursday, March 27.
 The Dodgers and Cubs began the season in Japan on March 18.
 The Dodgers’ Average Roster Age was 31 years, 2 months, and 17 days when they beat the Cubs in the MLB season opener at Tokyo Dome.
 The Cubs began their season with the third-oldest roster in baseball.
 Their average roster was 30 years, 10 months, 9 days on March 18.